What is frailty?

 People who are frail usually have three or more of five symptoms that often travel together.
 These include unintentional weight loss (10 or more pounds within the past year), muscle loss and weakness, a feeling of fatigue, slow walking speed and low levels of physical activity.

 Learn more about frailty by watching this informative video produced by Centre of Research Excellence in Frailty and Healthy Ageing, University of Adelaide, Australia.

-Though frailty is not an inevitable part of aging, over 1 million Canadians are currently living with frailty and there are 5.4 million caregivers in Canada.
+Though frailty is not an inevitable part of aging, over 1. million Canadians are currently living with frailty with that number increasing to over 2 million over the next 10 year, and there are 3.75 million caregivers in Canada.
 Click the links below to find out more information and resources about living with frailty and caregiving.